 This new scholars program is coming at a critical time as students from low-income backgrounds have seen disproportionate declines in college enrollment during the COVID-19 pandemic.
 According to recent data from the Wisconsin Department of Public Instruction, high school graduates from historically underrepresented groups and low-income backgrounds had the lowest rate of immediate college enrollment (30.4%), falling 15 percentage points lower than higher-income peers state-wide.

 “We know that students who are the first in their family to attend college, or who grew up without the resources of their more affluent peers, can and do thrive in college.
-We also know that targeted support from mentoring and internships can help to accelerate students success,” said Kellie J. Sigh, Executive Director, College Possible Milwaukee.
+We also know that targeted support from mentoring and internships can help to accelerate students success,” said Kellie J. Sigh, Executive Director, College Possible Wisconsin.
 “Through this new partnership not only will we be able to help scholars make good on their college aspirations, but it can also light a path beyond college.”

 College Possible is one of the largest college access and success organizations in the country, providing one-on-one near-peer coaching to nearly 25,000 students annually from low-income backgrounds at 225 schools in eight major cities across the country.
 According to a randomized study done by Harvard University, students who participate in College Possible’s program are three times more likely to complete college.